hendrtd/engr-1110/docs/term/202220-2022-Spring/syllabus/syllabus.md

 All course sections meet together for lecture but separately for lab.

-- *Lecture meetings*: Course staff will conduct in-person lectures and all students are expected to attend.
+- *Lecture meetings*: Course staff will conduct in-person lectures and all students are required to attend.
 Attendance will be recorded and attendance can affect your grade through bonus point opportunities.

-- *Lab meetings*: Course staff will conduct in-person labs and all students are expected to attend.
+- *Lab meetings*: Course staff will conduct in-person labs and all students are required to attend.
 Attendance will be recorded and can directly affect your grade in project work.
 Some graded items can only be completed in lab.

 - *Office Hours*: Course staff will hold office hours via Zoom at a set time